Words of Wisdom from Current Students

 Food, Shopping & Attractions

-The Strip District contains several good stores there, selling fresh cheese, meat, bread, fish.
-There is a large variety of international food items including Asian groceries, such as Lotus.
-The Strip is especially crowded on Saturday mornings.
+The Strip District contains several good stores (such as Wholey's and Penn Mac) there, selling fresh cheese, meat, bread, and fish.
+There are a large variety of international food items including Asian groceries, such as Lotus.
+The Strip is especially crowded on Saturday mornings when the outdoor markets are the most active.
 Take bus 54 (along Craig St) to go.

 Whole Foods Market is located at 5880 Centre Avenue in the Shadyside neighborhood (a few blocks away from the Shadyside Giant Eagle).
 Whole Foods specializes in providing quality, organic foods harvested in sustainable, ethical ways.
 Some items are pricier at Whole Foods than other grocery stores, but they have excellent produce and a wide selection.

 Trader Joe’s is located near Bakery Square in the East Liberty neighborhood.
-It is a specialty grocery store that sells gourmet food, many vegetarian options, unique products.
-They also have a large selection of imported foods as well as imported wine and beer.
+It is a specialty grocery store that sells gourmet food, many vegetarian options, and unique products.
+They also have a large selection of imported foods.
 They also provide many organic options at a good price.

 Kohli’s Indian Imports